-In the classical compact case, the analog of Proposition~\ref{pr_diff conv} is straightforward by compactness, writing any $C^2$ function $h$ on $\mathbb{S}^d$ as $(h+r)-r$ for any sufficiently large constant $r$.
+In the classical compact case, this is straightforward by compactness, writing any $C^2$ function $h$ on $\mathbb{S}^d$ as $(h+r)-r$ for any sufficiently large constant $r$.
 The same argument occurs in the quasi-Fuchsian case (see Lemma~\ref{lem:tau herisson} below).
-This also gives another natural motivation to introduce hedgehogs: level surfaces of the cosmological time outside of a F-convex set are hedgehogs, and, in the $\tau$-F-convex case, the lemma says that all the hedgehogs are obtained in this way.
+This also gives another natural motivation to introduce hedgehogs: level surfaces of the cosmological time outside of an F-convex set are hedgehogs.
+Moreover, if $\tau$ is a cocycle, the following lemma says that all the $C^2$ $\Gamma_\tau$ invariant hedgehogs are obtained in this way.
+We will call such functions \emph{($C^2$) $\tau$-hedgehog}.
 See Figure~\ref{fig:herissons}.

 \begin{lemma} Let $h$ be a $C^2$ $\tau$-hedgehog.
 There exists positive constants $c_1$ and $c_2$ such that $h-c_1$ bounds a $\tau$-F-convex set and $h+c_2$ bounds a $\tau$-P-convex set.
-For any positive constant $c$, $h+c_2+c$ (resp. $h-c_1-c$) bounds a $C^2_+$ $\tau$-F-convex (resp. $\tau$-F-convex). \end{lemma} \begin{proof} From Lemma~\ref{lem: hess gamma inv}, as $\H^d/\Gamma_0$ is compact, we get the constants $c_1$ and $c_2$ such that $\nabla^2h-gh$ is either positive semi-definite or negative semi-definite.
-The result follows from Proposition~\ref{lem: base} and Remark~\ref{remark:-h}. \end{proof}
+For any positive constant $c$, $h+c_2+c$ (resp. $h-c_1-c$) bounds a $C^2_+$ $\tau$-F-convex (resp. $\tau$-F-convex). \end{lemma} \begin{proof} From Lemma~\ref{lem: hess gamma inv}, as $\H^d/\Gamma$ is compact, we get the constants $c_1$ and $c_2$ such that $\nabla^2h-gh$ is either positive semi-definite or negative semi-definite.
+The result follows from Corollary~\ref{cor:base} and Remark~\ref{remark:-h}. \end{proof}